worldline-go/test/README.md

 Need to have a running PostgreSQL database to run the tests.
 To do that run it in the package level test main function.

-Our test package has `Main` function it will run the given function and accept a defer function for cleanup.

 ```go
 package container_test